 - Never chase a fawn to capture it.
 The stress of being chased can be dangerous to a fawn.
 Fawns are prone to a condition called capture myopathy, which is caused by chase and stress.
 Capture myopathy can lead to damage to internal organs, and even death.

 - Never give food or water to injured or orphaned wildlife.
 Inappropriate food or feeding technique can lead to sickness or death.
 Fawns in particular have very sensitive stomachs and require a special diet.
 Cow’s milk will make them sick.

 Sadly, due to the spread of Chronic Wasting Disease (CWD) in Virginia, there are geographical limitations on fawn rehabilitation.
-As of May 2021, the CWD "Disease Management Areas" in Virginia have been expanded to: Clarke, Frederick, Shenandoah, Warren, Culpeper, Fauquier, Loudoun, Madison, Orange, Page, Rappahannock, Floyd, Montgomery, and Pulaski Counties.
+As of February 2022, the CWD "Disease Management Areas" in Virginia have been expanded to: Clarke, Frederick, Shenandoah, Warren, Culpeper, Fauquier, Loudoun, Madison, Orange, Page, Rappahannock, Carroll, Floyd, Montgomery, and Pulaski Counties.
 Rehabilitation of fawns in these counties is not permitted, nor is the removal of fawns or other deer from this area.
 It's especially important to make every effort possible to leave healthy fawns where they are to have every chance possible to reunite with their mothers.
 If you find a truly orphaned or injured fawn, call the DGIF helpline at 1-855-571-9003.